| Title: | Functions to Assist Design and Analysis of Agronomic Experiments |

 rand.terms |

-Random terms from the model.
+Character vector of random terms to test.
 Default is NULL. |

 resid.terms |

-Residual terms from the model.
+Character vector of residual terms to test.
 Default is NULL. |

 decimals |

-Controls rounding of decimal places in output.
-Default is 3 decimal places. |
+Number of decimal places to round p-values.
+Default is 3. |

 numeric |